 What is Tasigna?

-You should not use Tasigna if you have low blood levels of potassium or magnesium, or a heart rhythm disorder called Long QT syndrome.
+You should not use Tasigna if you have long QT syndrome, or low blood levels of potassium or magnesium.

 Take Tasigna on an empty stomach.
-Avoid eating anything for at least 2 hours before and 1 hour after you take Tasigna.
+Avoid eating anything for at least 2 hours before and 1 hour after you take your dose.

 Before taking this medicine

 You should not use Tasigna if you are allergic to nilotinib, or if you have: